borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 				* represents the availability window assigned by the RSTA to the ISTA
 			* Availability Window Information (optionally), if Session Indication = 2 or 3
 				* contain one or more Availability Window Information
+				* Availability Window Broadcast Format subfield: 0
 				* represents an availability window that the RSTA can assign to that ISTA if requested by the ISTA in future
-				* passive TB ranging availability window bit = 0
+			* passive TB ranging availability window bit = 1
 		* AID/RSID
 		* Max Session Exp
 			* the time before which a new measurement exchange should be initiated and completed
 			* Max Session Expiry = 2 ^ (Max Session Exp + 8), unit: ms
 			* Larger than Periodicity field in RSTA Availability Window element
-* FTM Synchronization Information element
-	* if Status Indication = 1

 RSTA shall reject a request for TB ranging from an ISTA if the RSTA cannot assign the ISTA to an availability window that overlaps with a 10 TU interval in which the ISTA is available